jplugaru/Home-Lab/README.md

 <img width="2516" alt="3 11" src="https://github.com/user-attachments/assets/c7cf07b6-7bbd-4aad-9034-7e4845546ff5" />

 Next, I set up an HTTP server on the Kali Linux machine so the test Windows machine can download the malware.
 I use Python to execute the command.
 In Terminal, I type python3 -m http.server 9999.
-I chose the port that is not in use, which in this case is 9999.
-This will allow the Windows machine to access the Kali Linux machine in order to download the malware file.
+I chose a port that is not in use, which in this case is 9999.
+This allows the Windows machine to access the Kali Linux machine in order to download the malware file.

 <img width="2560" alt="3 12" src="https://github.com/user-attachments/assets/07ddb9ed-2874-4d6d-8af5-67551ecbe866" />